quantiota/AI-Agent-Host/notebooks/market-data/coinbase/README.md

 end
 ```

+1. Replace "**docker_host_ip_address**" with the actual IP address of the Docker host where your server is running.

+2. Connect Code-Server to the remote JupyterHub server.
+Refer to this [Tutorial](https://blog.jupyter.org/connect-to-a-jupyterhub-from-visual-studio-code-ed7ed3a31bcb) for guidance

+3. Configure port forwarding.

  If you are using JupyterHub on a **remote server**, you'll need to configure port forwarding on the server itself or on any intermediate network devices (e.g., router, firewall).